Contents

 Test for parity between PCB and schematic: When enabled, the design rule checker checks both PCB design rules and discrepancies between the schematic and PCB.

-Check out Sierra Circuits’ KiCad Quote Plugin to get an instant quote for your PCBs without exiting the KiCad UI.
+Check out Sierra Circuits’ KiCad Quote Plugin to get an instant quote for your PCB design without exiting the KiCad UI.

 How to run a design rule check in Altium Designer